qmac/nba-analysis/README.md

 Disclaimer
 -------------------

 All of these experiments/mini-projects are more for proof-of-concept and practice than true analysis.
-Most of the data sets could use significant refinement.
-Moreover the analysis is rudimentary and the scikit-learn algorithms used could be tuned much further by manipulating parameters.
+The analysis is rudimentary and the scikit-learn algorithms used could be tuned much further by manipulating parameters.